Key concepts to understand how Linkup works

 : Returns results more quickly, suitable for low-latency scenarios.
 Costs €0.005 per call.deep

 : Continues to search iteratively if it doesn’t find sufficient information on the first attempt.
 This may take longer, but often yields more comprehensive results.
-Costs €0.05 per call.
+Costs €0.05 per call.deep

 , the system repeatedly evaluates whether it has found enough information.
 If not, it continues searching—potentially for tens of seconds—until it locates what it needs.